To Shake the Sleeping Self 3/7/2021

 Case in point: a few years ago, we spent five days in Rome.
 I had planned other parts of the trip, including Paris.
 I told Gina I wanted to see basilicas.
 Lots of basilicas - like the ones from my medieval art history classes in college - and I wanted to see the Sistine Chapel.
 As long as we checked those boxes, we could do anything and everything she wanted, because she planned it.
 (The Rome leg was incredible!)

 One more thing: Unless a hotel bowls us over in the city we're planning, we often select three and let the "non-planner" choose the one they like best.
-That is, when I planned Memphis, there was no discussion: I whipped out the credit card and we stayed at The Peabody.
-When I planned Paris, she chose.
+That is, when I planned Memphis, there was no discussion: we stayed at The Peabody.
+When I planned Paris, she chose from the three I suggested.

 - We follow a simple outline no matter where go